Frequently Asked Questions

 WHAT ARE THE DEADLINES OR SUGGESTED COMPLETION DATES FOR FINANCIAL AID?

-March 15th is the deadline for full consideration for the following financial aid programs - Federal Pell Grant, Federal SEOG and Federal Perkins Loan.
+March 15th is the deadline for full consideration for the following financial aid programs - Federal College Work Study and Federal SEOG.
 By meeting the March 15th deadline, you are also sure to meet the deadline of May 1st for the PHEAA State Grant.

 WHEN WILL I RECEIVE INFORMATION REGARDING THE ACTION TAKEN ON MY APPLICATIONS?